roblesch/roblesch.github.io/about.md

 ## Christian A. Robles

-I am a graduate student based in Los Angeles studying at the [University of Southern California](https://viterbischool.usc.edu/) pursuing a Master of Science in Computer Science with a specialization in [Multimedia and Creative Technologies](https://www.youtube.com/watch?v=DR71wKEFmGs).
-I'm excited about physically based rendering, procedural animation and digital audio synthesis.
-Previously [Software Engineering at Microsoft](https://devblogs.microsoft.com/cse/).
+I'm a Masters student of Computer Science at the University of Southern California in the Multimedia and Technologies concentration interested in light transport, rendering and simulation.
+I'm currently exploring opportunities in computer graphics, real-time and production rendering, simulation and feature animation.
+Send me a message if you'd like to chat!
 Connect with me on [LinkedIn](https://www.linkedin.com/in/roblesch/) and [GitHub](https://github.com/roblesch/).
-Download this resume as a [pdf](/assets/robles_christian_resume.pdf).
+Download my resume as a [pdf](/assets/christian-robles-resume-feb23.pdf).

 ### Industry

 #### [Autodesk](https://www.autodesk.com/) Remote, May 2022 - August 2022

-Autodesk Graphics Platform **Software Engineer Intern** Extended MaterialX with an export workflow from Standard Surface to glTF, with render pipelines verifying asset fidelity in [Arnold](https://www.autodesk.com/products/arnold/overview?term=1-YEAR&tab=subscription) and [dspbr-pt](https://github.com/DassaultSystemes-Technology/dspbr-pt).
+Autodesk Graphics Platform **Software Engineer Intern** Enhanced the ASWF-backed MaterialX look-development standard with export to Khronos Group’s glTF, with render pipelines verifying asset fidelity in [Arnold](https://www.autodesk.com/products/arnold/overview?term=1-YEAR&tab=subscription) and [dspbr-pt](https://github.com/DassaultSystemes-Technology/dspbr-pt).

 #### [Microsoft](https://devblogs.microsoft.com/cse/) Cambridge, MA July 2017 - July 2021

-Commercial Software Engineering **Software Engineer II**  Deployed infrastructure-as-code, CI/CD pipelines and build systems targeting the Azure Cloud with Microsoft's enterprise partners.
+Commercial Software Engineering **Software Engineer II**  Worked directly with enterprise and not-for-profit partners to tackle their most significant technical challenges.

-#### [Goldman Sachs](https://www.goldmansachs.com/careers/divisions/engineering/index.html) New York, NY Summer 2016

-**Summer Technology Analyst**  Developed a data collection pipeline and dashboard for over 80,000 private cloud-based endpoints to assess patch and security compliance.

 ### Education